diannedejesus/debt_tracker/sdd.md

 NOTE:: Check testing routes with postmen or similar app to ensure restrictions work. [research] NOTE:: Revisit tests
-NOTE:: verify error handling, throw errors [research] NOTE:: submitting request for delete or others without forms [research] NOTE:: try consolidating views
+NOTE:: submitting request for delete or others without forms [research] NOTE:: try consolidating views
 NOTE:: removing all saved session to prevent access to revoked user.
-NOTE:: verify changeing password hashing to data model NOTE:: status codes
+NOTE:: verify changing password hashing to data model NOTE:: status codes

 NOTE:: Fix style, so on large screen it does not stretch completely but d-grid makes small its float to bottom of page